liogiu2/Camelot-Wrapper/README.md

 ## Usage
 Please contact [Giulio Mori](https://github.com/liogiu2) for any questions about how is it used.
+If you use this software and you're writing a research paper, please cite our research paper where we showcase this software using the Github function for citation.

 ## Contributing
 Pull requests are welcome, but please open an issue first to discuss what you would like to change.